k4kpk/k4kpk.github.io/sota-guides/Glassy Mountain (W4G_NG-031).md

 #### Summit Guide

 * Don't drive past the gate if it is open.
 It has a "No parking beyond the gate" sign.
-I have seen a maintenance truck leave the gate open on his way up and lock it on the way down.
-He did not check with a group who had driven to the summit before he left.
-You could get locked in.
+I have seen a maintenance truck open the gate on the way up and lock it on the way down, without checking for lock-ins.
-* Hang antenna from tree: No.  All trees have been cleared.
+* Hang antenna from tree: No.  All trees are cleared.
+Maybe from fire tower.
 * Space to guy mast: Yes.
 * Cell coverage: ATT=yes, Vzn=adequate, Patrick says APRS=yes (but no tracking)
-* Unique features:
-    * Helipad, fire tower, and building at summit.
-Also cell towers.
+* Unique features: Helipad, fire tower, building, cell towers.